Willy93-coder/Willy93-coder/README.md

 ## Key Projects

 - [Rick & Morty App](https://github.com/Willy93-coder/RickAndMorty_iOS): An educational project developed to enhance my skills as an iOS mobile developer.
+- [Web Curriculum](https://www.guillermocifre.com/): Explore my CV to find out more about my experience and skills in mobile and web development.

 ## Professional Goals